iammaxlichter/iammaxlichter/README.md

 # Hey, I'm [Max Lichter!](https://www.linkedin.com/in/max-lichter-952409227/)

-I'm a Sophomore studying for my BS in `Computer Science` currently enrolled at **The University Of Texas at Dallas ☄️**
+I'm a Junior studying for my BS in `Computer Science` currently enrolled at **The University Of Texas at Dallas ☄️**

 </br>
 </br>